mutawa/concentration-game/README.md

 ## Used Libraries

 I have used [SweetAlert2](https://sweetalert2.github.io) to display custom fancy alert boxes instead of the native built in javascript alert boxes.

+Also used [Font Awesom](https://fontawesome.com) to get access to icons for the cards.
+The library includes webfonts, so I had to add a folder to accommodate that as well.